Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JESTER BEAST (ITALY)

-This band manage to come up with an original sound on their only album: this is somewhat technical thrash with chaotic arrangements and a hectic delivery, but everything comes in place at the end.
-The guys try to keep balance between the more aggressive and the more experimental tracks.
-Some moments are quite stylish, with a strong Voivod flavour ("Illogical Theocracy").
-On the other extreme we have the grind-core outburst "D.U.F.", which later comes up with some really cool guitar line.
-The music is quite intense most of the time, and would probably satisfy even the most aggressively-inclined thrash fans as well.
-This is well worth your attention.
+This band manage to come up with an original sound on their only album: this is somewhat technical thrash with chaotic arrangements and a hectic delivery, but everything comes in place at the end as the guys try to keep balance between the more aggressive and the more experimental tracks some of which are quite stylish with a strong Voivod flavour ("Illogical Theocracy").
+On the other extreme we have the grindcore outburst "D.U.F." which later comes up with some really cool guitar lines.
+The music is quite intense most of the time and would probably satisfy even the most aggressively-inclined thrash/proto-death metal fans as well; this is well worth your attention.

 Poetical Freakscam Full-Length, 1991